Ohio Wineries: Where to Get Pizzas, Brunch & More

 These wineries turn up the heat with creative wood-fired pizzas.

-Georgetown Vineyards, Cambridge: This Guernsey County winery serves 10 specialty pizzas.
+Georgetown Tavern on the Hill, Cambridge: This Guernsey County winery serves 10 specialty pizzas.
 Grab a seat on the outdoor patio and order The Florentine, a ranch-dressing-based pie layered with garlic, spinach, pepperoni, bacon, diced tomatoes and shredded provolone.
 If you’re in a rush, order online and pick it up to go.
 62920 Georgetown Rd., Cambridge 43725, 740/435-3222, georgetownvineyards.com

 Sarah’s Vineyard, Cuyahoga Falls: This rustic winery within Cuyahoga Valley National Park offers five on-site seating areas to enjoy one of its six wood-fired pizzas.
 Go with the Not So Plain Jane, topped with chicken, mushrooms, spinach, basil, olive oil and mozzarella cheese.
 1204 W. Steels Corners Rd., Cuyahoga Falls 44223, 330/929-8057, sarahsvineyardwinery.com